-The transient nature of life, and in particular, transport, is in my thoughts at the moment.
+The transient nature of life, and in particular, transport.

 Transient– This week’s photo challenge asks us to share a photo about transient – whether it be drifters, nomads, or even the state of impermanence.